EndsOfTheEarth/QueryLite/Documentation.md

 ## Left Joins

 When a table is used in a left join, the query result can return a null value internally.
+The best way to detect a left join null value on a non-nullable column is to use the row method `GetAsNull(...)`.
+This will return null in that case.

-In this case all types will return as their `default` C# value except for non-null reference types.
+If the `Get(...)` method cannot return null, the method will return as the `default` C# value except for non-null reference types.
 Non-null `string` will return as an empty string and non-null `byte[]` will return as an empty array.

-To detect if a left join result returned a null row, it is recommended to select the primary key column of the table and check that the column is set to its default value in C#.
-This will only work if the column never contains its default C# value.
-For example an integer primary key should never contain the value of 0.
-Note: That nullable columns are not suitable for this type of check as they can return null regardless of the join used.

-For example:
+Here is an example of how to detect a left join null value:

 ```C#
 CustomersTable customersTable = CustomersTable.Instance;